arjun-kushwaha/GUI_Number_Guessing_Game/README.md

 #features
 1-New Game - player can start a new game at any point.

-2- settings - player can add a custom lower and upper range to generate a random number.
+2- settings - player can add a custom lower and upper range to generate a random number .